Efficient collaborative learning of the average treatment effect: Simulation

-We estimate the average treatment effect and compare four types of estimators under varying extents of shifts in the conditional outcome distributions: (1) a target-only estimator which only uses target data for estimation, (2) a na\"ive fusion estimator that assumes exchangebility in the conditional outcome distributions across all sources {($w_s=1$ for all $s\in[k]$)}, (3) an oracle ECO-ATE estimator using pooled individual-level data, and (4) {the ECO-ATE estimators as outlined in Algorithm~\ref{alg:ate} using source site 1, source site 2, source site 3 and all sites, which we denote as ECO-ATE-1, ECO-ATE-2, ECO-ATE-3, and ECO-ATE-all respectively.} Initial estimates of $\beta^0$ were obtained via method of moments as outlined in Step 1 in Algorithm~\ref{alg:ate}.
-We used the exponential tilt model for modeling the density ratios of $X$ and $A\mid X$.
-The normalizing functions in density ratios of $w^*$ were estimated using the method of sieves \citep{grenander1981abstract} for ECO-ATE, and using SuperLearner \citep{polley2010super} with a library of generalized linear model with interactions and generalized additive model using splines for the oracle case.
-Throughout, propensity scores were estimated via main terms linear-logistic regression.
-For each simulation scenario, 1000 Monte Carlo replications were conducted.
+We estimate the average treatment effect and compare three types of estimators under varying extents of shifts in the conditional outcome distributions: (1) a target-only estimator which only uses target data for estimation, (2) a na\"ive fusion estimator that assumes exchangebility in the conditional outcome distributions across all sources {($w_s=1$ for all $s\in[k]$)}, and (3) { the ECO-ATE estimators as outlined in Algorithm~\ref{alg:ate} using all sites but with different data-adaptive approaches for estimating nuisance parameters.} Initial estimates of $\beta^0$ were obtained via method of moments as outlined in Step 1 in Algorithm~\ref{alg:ate}. { During this stage, different estimation approaches were compared, including linear regression and Lasso regression \citep{tibshirani1996regression}.
+When broadcasting $\hat{W}$, we compared different data-adaptive methods such as random forest, support vector machines, neural network and gradient boosting.} We used the exponential tilt model for modeling the density ratios of $\bX$ and $A\mid \bX$. { In addition, the conditional expectations involving $\hat{\beta}$ and $\hat{W}$ were estimated via simple linear regression or SuperLearner \citep{polley2010super} with a library consisting of linear regression and random forest for comparison. } {We use the R package \texttt{glmnet} with tuning parameters selected via 10-fold cross-validation, and the R package \texttt{SuperLearner} where the weights for each algorithms are selected via 10-fold validation. }Propensity scores were estimated via main terms linear-logistic regression.
+500 Monte Carlo replications were conducted.